LCluber/Ch.js/COMMITS.md

 ### Commitizen

-Launch commitizen CLI to commit your work will help you to write good conventional commits.
+Launch commitizen CLI to commit your work.
+It will guide you to write good conventional commits.

 ```bash
 $ npm run commit